Found search results for ""

 To put it simply, Enterprise Resource Planning (ERP) is a system that automates business processes and improves efficiency across all the departments of the organization.
 It supports both front and back-end business operations and reduces the redundancy of minuscule tasks.

 ERP solutions can come in a few different shapes and sizes.
-The three main types of ERP solutions are on-premise, cloud, and hybrid.
+The three main types of ERP solutions are on-premises, cloud, and hybrid.
 Now there are some pros and cons of each, so we will go into a little more detail.

 Since the ERP system is hosted on the business’s own computers or servers, they maintain complete control over its use and who has access to it.
 This can be beneficial for larger companies that need to share sensitive information internally, but some may say this is an outdated solution.

-In the late 1990s, cloud-based systems were introduced to remedy the problems with on-premise solutions.
+In the late 1990s, cloud-based systems were introduced to remedy the problems with on-premises solutions.
 As a SaaS (software as a system) solution, cloud-based ERPs are more flexible.
 They usually come in the form of a subscription from a software provider that can be upgraded depending on your business needs.

-Since the system is web-based, the system relies on a secure Internet connection which can vary from location to location.
-But, this also means that you can get whatever information you need from the system just by having Internet access.
+Since the system is web-based, the system relies on a secure internet connection which can vary from location to location.
+But, this also means that you can get whatever information you need from the system just by having internet access.

 The service provider will most likely offer customer service and technical support to ensure that your processes run smoothly no matter where you are.
 Also, cloud-based ERPs protect your business data with a higher level of security at the most cost-effective price.